cysouw/diathesis/text/c01_introduction.md

 A diathesis (as defined here) is an alternation between two clausal construction.
 To be more precise, this is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4], see [@sec:intro-diathetical-operations].
 Each of the alternants show a different mapping of (grammatical) expressions onto (semantic) roles.
 Individually, each such mapping between expressions and roles is called a 'diathesis' in Zuñiga & Kittilä [-@zuniga2019: 4].
 However, because I will only consider diathetical operations between an 'unmarked' and a 'marked' alternant, I have decided to simplify the terminology in this book.
 Both the alternation itself (Zuñiga & Kittilä's 'diathetical operation', e.g. 'causativisation') and the marked alternant (Zuñiga & Kittilä's 'diathesis', e.g. 'causative') will be referred to here simply as diathesis.

 A side-effect of this approach is that 'active' is not a diathesis, but simply the unmarked counterpart of a diathetical operation.
-Even stronger, I refrain from using the term 'active', because it immediately conjures up 'passive' as its antithesis.
-This opposition is too much of an oversimplification as 'passive' is just one of the hundreds of possible diatheses, so 'active' is not a good term for the base of comparison.
-Also, the 'active' does not have to describe an action, so content-wise this term is likewise ill-fitting.
+Even stronger, I will refrain from using the term 'active' because it immediately conjures up 'passive' as its antithesis.
+This opposition is too much of an oversimplification as 'passive' is just one of the hundreds of possible diatheses.
+Also, the 'active' does not necessarily describes an action, so content-wise this term is likewise ill-fitting.
 As an alternative, I will use the term ~~basic clause~~ as the unmarked base of comparison for all clause alternations.
-A basic clause is a clause with a single verb in either the German *Präsens* or *Imperfekt* tense.
-All other verb forms, including *Perfekt* and the other traditional German tense-aspekt distinctions, are all clause alternations (either with or without diathesis).
+A basic clause is a clause with a single verb from, either in the German *Präsens* or *Imperfekt* tense.
+All other verb forms, including the *Perfekt* and the other traditional German tense-aspekt distinctions, are all clause alternations.
+Clause alternations without diathesis will be called ~~derived clauses~~ and clause alternations with diathesis are simple referred to as ~~diathesis~~.

 The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4].
 In this book, each diathesis is defined as a combination of a (re-)mapping of roles and a specific kind of linguistic marking of the main predicate.
 So again, this extra terminological distinction is not necessary.
 The formal expression ('grammatical voice') is simply a definitional part of each diathesis here.
 Still, the different kinds of grammatical voice in German are used in this book as a major organisational characteristic for the separation of the data chapters (see [@sec:intro-voice]).